dwjohnston/elontweet/README.md

 It's not particularly clever.
 If Elon apologizes, I will need to update it manually.

-Check out my other project: [https://geoplanets.io](https://geoplanets.io).
+Check out my other project, an interactive geometric art generator: [https://geoplanets.io](https://geoplanets.io).